Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple help tool with two optional parameters and no output schema, the description covers all necessary usage scenarios (overview vs. drill-down) and parameter constraints.
+For a help tool with optional parameters and no output schema, the description is complete.
+It covers overview, drill-down, and starting point.
+All necessary context is provided.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.